-Kuber Roller Flour had approached the Tribunal praying review / modify a portion of the judgment of 7 Sept 2012 delivered in Application No. 38 of 2011 (Rohit Chaudhary Vs. Union of India & Ors.).
-The judgement directed closure of stone crushers, brick kilns, tea factories using boiler operating with fossil fuel and other industries in and around ‘No Development Zone’ of Numaligarh Refinery in the vicinity of Kaziranga National Park.
+National Green Tribunal (NGT) in the Kaziranga judgment had directed closure of stone crushers, brick kilns, tea factories using boiler operating with fossil fuel and other such polluting industries in and around ‘No Development Zone’ as per the Notification dated 5 July, 1996 issued by the Ministry of Environment and Forest in the vicinity of Kaziranga National Park.

 National Green Tribunal (NGT) on 9 January 2013 issued directions to the Central Ministry of Road Transport & Highways, Government of India, to notify the standards for sirens and multi-tone horns used by different vehicles even under Government duty.

 The Judgment is based on an Application no. 36 of 2011 (Dileep B Nevatia vs Maharashtra State & ors.) filed under Section 18 read with Section 14 of the NGT Act, 2010, alleging, inter-alia, violation of the Noise Pollution (Regulation & Control) Rules, 2000 made under the provisions of the Environment (Protection) Act, 1986 by vehicles using multi-tone horns and sirens.

 The Applicant has said that about 4164 (four thousand one hundred sixty four) Police Vehicles in Greater Mumbai alone indiscriminately use sirens without any standards taking advantage of the fact that sound signals are not notified so far under the Central Motor Vehicle Rules, 1989.

 NGT keeping view on the judgments delivered by the Supreme Court and other Courts on various noise pollution related cases and Noise Pollution (Regulation & Control) Rules, 2000 and the limits prescribed under there by Ministry of Environment and Forest.